jeremyreeder/gridscout/docs/_posts/2020-06-03-which-bends-hold-best.md

 substantial security upgrade to the easiest Simple-Simon knot, the Simple-Simon-over, at no cost at all in required effort.

+As I hoped, the Simple-Simon-crossover seems to be more secure against slippage of the bight around which the second rope is tied.
+Its resistance to slippage of the second rope, however, is unimproved by this variation, leaving its overall security slightly inferior to that of the Simple-Simon-under when used to join two identical ropes.
+{:.tangent}

-WARNING: Despite this success, under a certain circumstance, I've found that the _Simple-Simon-under_ and the _Simple-Simon-double_ are far better choices.
-That is, when tying a skinny line around the bight of a soft, fat one.
+WARNING: When tying a skinny line around the bight of a soft, fat one, I've found that the _Simple-Simon-under_ and the _Simple-Simon-double_ are far better choices.
 {:.tangent}